Understanding the graphics settings¶

 A comparison of SDL Surface software scalers¶

 The original game graphics are upscaled using different graphical filters, which are specialized algorithms used to ensure that low resolution pixel-art still looks good when it is displayed at a higher resolution.

 If the game originally ran at a resolution of 320x200—which is typical for most SCUMM games—then using a graphics mode with a scale factor of 2x yields 640x400 graphics.
 A 3x scale factor yields 960x600.

-There is always a speed penalty when using any form of filtering.
+There is always a speed penalty when using a scaler other than Normal 1x.

 Aspect ratio correction¶